The homotopy type of the PL cobordism category. II: Spaces of manifolds with marking functions

 \begin{itemize} \item[(i)] $(\widehat{W},\widehat{f})$ is a concordance from $(W,f)$ to $(W^{F,h}, f^{F,h})$.

 \item[(ii)] If the fiber $W_x$ of $W$ over a point $x\in P$ is empty, then $\widehat{W}$ is empty over the product $[0,1]\times \{x\}$.
-In other words, any empty fiber of $W$ will remain empty throughout the scanning process.
+In other words, any empty fiber of $W$ will remain empty throughout the scanning process. \end{itemize} \end{scanning.concordance}